AOx0/csv-split/Readme.md

-# multi split-csv
+# split-csv

 Experimental branch

-Simple command to split into n files the contents of one big csv.
+Simple command to split into *N* number of files the contents of one big CSV.

 ## Installation